 - 1. Identify that the action is a part of the Annual Activity Planning process. - 2.
 Include the date of the upcoming community meeting/public hearing. - 3.
-Include the Project Number.

-- 4. Include the Project Title. - 5.
+Include the project number. - 4.
+Include the project title. - 5.
 Identify the CDBG dollar amount designated for the activity. - 6.
 Include a clear and concise description of the activity and beneficiaries. - 7.
 Notification to the public of how and where to submit comments. - 8.
 Include the date of when the public comment period ends.

-Off-Cycle Activity Planning & Substantial Amendments
+Off-Cycle Activity Planning and Substantial Amendments

 - 1. Identify that the action is a Substantial Amendment to the Action Plan. - 2.
 Identify the type of amendment: Proposed Project, Cancelled Project, or Revised Project. - 3.
-Include the Project Number. - 4.
-Include the Project Title. - 5.
+Include the project number. - 4.
+Include the project title. - 5.
 Identify the CDBG dollar amount of the activity. - 6.
 Include a clear and concise description of the activity and beneficiaries. - 7.
 For Revised Projects, the public notice must describe the information above for both the original and the new project, including reallocated funding amounts. - 8.
-Notification to the public of how and where to submit comments about the proposed changes. - 9.
+Notification to the public regarding how and where to submit comments about the proposed changes. - 9.
 Include the date of when the public comment period ends.